LawrenceKarasek/GistViewer/README.md

 # Overiew

 The purpose of this project is to demonstrate UI capabilities using React, Typescript, react-redux and related technologies through a front-end application that manages GitHub Gist access.
+It includes the following features:
+Reusable components using Typescript generics Performance optimization features such as memoization, useCallback and Suspense.

 ### Frameworks and Libraries